2018 Toyota Land Cruiser Review, Ratings, Specs, Prices, and Photos

 The Land Cruiser comes in just one flavor: four-wheel drive with a 5.7-liter V-8 engine rated at 381 horsepower.
 Underneath its bulbous body sits a positively old-school ladder frame with an independent front suspension and a coil-sprung solid rear axle.
 That big V-8 provides admirable thrust, but ultimately the 5,800-pound curb weight means that fuel economy is abysmal.
 Even down hill.

 Befitting its name, the Land Cruiser is well-equipped for going well beyond where the pavement ends.
 Full-time four-wheel drive with a proper low range, a locking center differential, a multi-mode traction control system, and a crawl control knob that works like off-road cruise control are all standard affair.
-Land Cruisers employ Toyota’s Kinetic Dynamic Suspension System, which combines extra-large sway bars with an automatic hydraulic disconnect to reduce body lean off-road while still allowing for tremendous wheel articulation on-road.
+Land Cruisers employ Toyota’s Kinetic Dynamic Suspension System, which combines extra-large sway bars that disconnect automatically to reduce body lean off-road but allow tremendous wheel articulation on-road.

 The system doesn’t turn the Land Cruiser into a corner carver, but it does take winding roads with commendably limited body lean.
 Plenty of sidewall and soft springs mean that the Land Cruiser also takes bumps in stride no matter the road (or lack thereof).